hen-wood/perfect-weather/README.md

 # Find Perfect Weather

-Find all the cities in the climate-data.js data set that have "Perfect Weather" based on minimum dry days and maximum snow days.
+Find all the cities in the climate-data.js data set (reference with ``climateData`` as an argument) that have "Perfect Weather" based on minimum total dry days and minimum total rainfall.

 This is a single problem that requires returning an array of objects with specified data.
 I also made a test file to run, so use command `npm install` to run the mocha test.